In this post we offer you a summary of the most effective tips for altitude sickness prevention in Tibet.

 The most effective way to avoid altitude sickness is straightforward:

 We will walk you through each of these important points to help you plan your trip.
-If you want a full guide for altitude sickness, check out our Altitude Sickness Toolkit.

 But first we need to be clear that we are experts in Tibetan culture, not in high altitude medicine, and we’re not doctors.
 We first learned about altitude sickness through personal experience, in 2002, when Lobsang returned to Tibet after a long absence, and on Yolanda’s first trip.
 (If you’re new to YoWangdu, here’s a little bit about who we are.)